-Advanced Certificate in Serving Veterans and Their Families
+Serving Veterans and Their Families Certificate (Hybrid-Online)

-The Advanced Certificate in Serving Veterans and Their Families is a post-graduate program that provides a new approach for social workers, nurses, therapists and others interested in learning more about how to serve veterans and their families.
+With more than 22 million veterans in the United States, the need to understand the issues these Veterans and their families face is great.
+Serving Veterans and their Families Certificate is a post-graduate, 14-week, hybrid, online program for social workers, nurses, therapists and others interested in learning more about how to serve Veterans and their families.

 - Interpret physical strengths, deficits and chronic challenges for both short-term and long-term functioning during military service